Bourbon Breakdown: Woodford Reserve BourbonBy Stephanie Moreno

 Formerly known as the Labrot & Graham Distillery (among others), the Woodford Reserve Distillery is located in Versailles, Kentucky.
 One of the things that makes the brand stand out from other bourbons is that it is made from a blend of column-still and pot still bourbons.
 Also, it’s made from a high-rye bourbon mash bill recipe.

 Of course, we should point out that Woodford Reserve makes other types of American whiskeys such as rye, malt and wheat whiskeys, as well as other experimental whiskeys.
 But we’ll save those for another day.
 To find out more about Woodford Reserve’s core bourbon bottlings, along with a couple of limited-edition releases, read on.
-We’ve also included some expert tasting notes and our Distiller’s Community Ratings to help you decide on your next purchase.
+We’ve also included some expert tasting notes to help you decide on your next purchase.

 Introduced in 1996, the brand’s flagship bourbon is made from a mash bill recipe of 72% corn, 18% rye and 10% malted barley.